Caldwell County DWI Guide

 Critical Deadlines

-• Limited Driving Privilege (LDP) Application: After 10 days from the start of your 30-day civil revocation, you may be eligible for a Limited Driving Privilege (LDP).
+• Limited Driving Privilege (LDP): After 10 days of the initial 30-day revocation, you may be eligible for a Limited Driving Privilege (LDP).

 DUI Enforcement in Caldwell County